GraphSight/GraphSight/README.md

 # GraphSight

-GraphSight is the open source library that enables rapid and easy collection and analysis of application data using the power of the TigerGraph graph database.
+GraphSight is the open source library that enables integration with C# applications for the creation and measure of application analytics.

 ## NOTE TO JUDGES: